MarcoPelazza/ACTAM_project_Thrillizy/README.md

 Concerning the aesthetic aspect we looked for a nice color palette on `coolors.co` and anyway the front end changed many times in order to accomplish the best space organization and aspect also "playing" with gradients and texture pictures.

-In the course of this project development, various layout models were implemented.
-The final version depicts the most intuitive layout, with the greatest visual impact.\
-The layout is the result of two files written in HTML and CSS (respectively `GUI.html` and `Style.css`).\
-Using HTML, it is possible to describe the layouts from an structural point of view, in terms of visual representation: the graphic parts, such as buttons and LEDs, were placed within `div` elements that could emphasise their own space within the interface.\
-In addition, each button was identified by a precise `id` (useful for positioning them within the webpage and for linking them to specific `onclick` functions present in the JavaScript file `Buttons_functions.js`), and by a `class`, where the latter differentiates the different categories of buttons (e.g. whether they are durations or alterations).\
-As regards of the grid and the keyboard, a `canvas` object has been used: the reason for this choice is dictated by its incredible flexibility and adaptability, which is specifically relevant for modifying the sequence directly from the grid and with the simple use of the mouse.\
-Furthermore, it can be seen how the use of colours makes the whole webpage more interesting, and with a marked harmonisation between `div` and `button` elements.\
-CSS provided the opportunity to work from a purely graphical point of view, with the choice of dimensions, contours, actual positioning and colours of the various elements.
-The focus was to have the most compact graphics possible, as well as a clear and intuitive interface, to be easily used during the composition of the sequence.\
-It is important to emphasise, for the reasons mentioned above, how some `label` elements were inserted precisely to make it easier to use and free of misunderstandings.

 ## Challenges Encountered

 ### Baldini